Click on any of the following:

 Family History Research is more than genealogy data keeping.
 To make ancestors more real, you could describe the setting of the ancestor's culture by placing them in history using a time line and explanations of their community.
 Explain any significant events that shaped their destiny such as a war, the consequences of religious values, illness, or tragedy.
 See if you can tell of the character of the ancestor that would reflect their tastes and feelings about events and the setting of the story of their life.
 Most localities have written local histories and public documents.
 Some family members as well got the "good stuff" in photographs, journals and other "old papers".
 Trust no data without checking it out.

 One of the biggest challenges of family history research is to conduct it in such a way that collection, analysis, and interpretation of information is carried out with maximum objectivity.
 This means that any conditions which might introduce bias or prejudice must be avoided if at all possible.
 Any conclusions should be written in such a way that a skeptical or interested investigator has enough information to be able to repeat the research and either confirm or invalidate the reported results.
-For the 23 years I taught in a college setting, students were encouraged to use professional research journals and many different textbooks and had to substantiate any conclusions.
+When I taught college classes, students were encouraged to use professional research journals and many different textbooks and had to substantiate any conclusions.
 This is how the science of tracing our ancestors should occur.

 Documentation refers to that part of a report which arranges and acknowledges the sources used.